Consumer Advice: CRB / DBS Checks

 What if a member commits a crime whilst being a member?

-- Members must comply with the law as part of our terms and conditions of membership.
+- Members must comply with our Terms and Conditions of membership.

 - We would need to see reliable evidence in the public domain of a criminal act.